 At CodeClan we don’t just teach you how to code, we also support you into employment.
 This is a huge part of what we do, so when we’re reviewing application forms and interviewing people we want to see that you’re the kind of person we can put in front of our employer partners.

 Write about your background in your application, so we can see what transferable skills you have.
 You don’t need to come to an interview in a suit, we’re not that kind of organisation, but make an effort in the way that you present yourself, what you say and how you say it.

 Don’t be shy, join in and meet us!
 We run regular online information sessions and they’re a great way to find out more about our courses and it demonstrates that you’re serious about studying with us.

 If you can’t make one of these events, get in touch with our admissions team to ask if you can have a chat or access an info session recording, we’re always happy to help out.

 It’s so sad when we interview great candidates and see their disappointment when we tell them their preferred course date is full.

 If you’re keen to start at a particular time, get your application in early.
-We recommend you have a look at the course dates and apply around three to four months in advance of the deadline.
+We recommend you have a look at the course dates and apply a couple of months in advance of the deadline.